midhunkalarikkal/FullDomain/Notes/Nodejs.md

   res.set('Allow', 'GET, POST, PUT').send(); // Send allowed methods
 });
 ```

-`Rate Limiting` -> A technique to limit the number of requests a client can make to a server within a specific timeframe.
-use of this is to prevent abuse, like spamming APIs.

 `Content Negotiation` -> A process where the client and server agree on the best content format (e.g., JSON, XML, HTML) for the response.
 Used to make APIs more flexible and user-friendly.
 ```js